 Revision No. Effective Date Summary of Changes AC91-17, Rev 0 21 May 2009 Initial issue.
 AC91-17, Rev 1 13 October 2022 Updated technical information.
-2022 Changed terminology from "laser illumination" to "laser strike".
+Changed terminology from "laser illumination" to "laser strike".
 Added a section on New Zealand Regulations on lasers, which have been instituted since this AC was first published in 2009.
 Removed references to the CAA800 form, as this is being phased out, in favour of the CAA005 form.
 Updated references and contact details.
 Corrected typos and other minor errors.
 Added a Version History.
-AC91-17, Rev 2 XX XXXX 202x Changes the title of the AC from Laser Strikes on Aircraft to Light Hazards on Aircraft.
-Adds a new section 6, Other light hazards.
-Adds a note under section 7.
-Adds a sub-section 9.4 on other hazards such as bright lights.
+AC91-17, Rev 2 18 June 2024 Changed the title of the AC from Laser Strikes on Aircraft to Light Hazards to Aircraft.
+Added a new section 6, Other light hazards.
+Added a note under section 7.
+Added a sub-section 9.4 on other hazards such as bright lights.
+AC91-17, Rev 3 5 April 2025 Updates references to align with the CA Act 2023.